dlaf88/dlaf88.github.io/_posts/2019-08-12-TDD-chapter-3.md

 ## Where we left off

 The objective of the last chapter was to test `Project` and `Task` objects which through TDD passed their respective tests.
-The `Project` objects could calculate the estimated time of completion based on the velocity rate of completed tasks.
+The `Project` objects could calculate the estimated time of completion based on the velocity rate of completed associated tasks.
 We also had `Task` objects that had functions such as `marked_completed`.

 ### On to the task at hand

-The task at hand now involves thinking about requirements.
-The author of the book state that the following a user in the project must be able to the do the following:
+The task at hand now involves thinking about project or system requirements.
+The author of the book states that a user in the project must be able to do the following:

 1. A user can enter a task, associate it with a project, and also see it on a project page.
 2. A user can create a project and seed it with tasks using the `task name:size`